The Formation of Electron-capture Supernovae: A Review: Introduction

-In this review, we mainly focus on the formation of NS systems via EC-SNe.
-There are two formation channels for producing EC-SNe, i.e., the single star channel and the binary star channel.
+In this review, we mainly focus on the formation of EC-SNe.
+There are two primary formation channels for producing EC-SNe, i.e., the single star channel and the binary channel.
+Fig. 1 shows a schematic diagram that summarizes all discussed pathways for the formation of EC-SNe in this article.
 In Sect.
-2, we review the single star channel for the formation of EC-SNe, including super-AGB stars and He stars.
-The binary star channel for EC-SNe is summarized in Sect.
-3, including He star in binaries and accretion-induced collapse (AIC) in WD binaries.
-A summary and perspective are provided in Sect.
-4.
+2, we review the single star channel for the formation of EC-SNe, including super Asymptotic Giant Branch (AGB) stars and He stars.
+The binary channel for EC-SNe is summarized in Sect.
+3, including both He star in binaries (He star+MS systems and NS+He star systems) and accretion-induced collapse (AIC) in WD binaries (the single-degenerate scenario and the double-degenerate scenario).
+We discuss the possible candidates for EC-SNe in Sect.
+4, the impacts of EC-SNe on some research fields in Sect.
+5 and the difference between EC-SNe and ultra-stripped SNe in Sect.
+6. A summary and perspective are provided in Sect.
+7.